hovancik/stretchly/README.md

 ### Windows

-You can also install *Stretchly* with [Chocolatey](https://chocolatey.org) by running the following command from the command line or from PowerShell: `choco install stretchly`.
+You can also install *Stretchly* via [Chocolatey](https://chocolatey.org) by running the following command from the command line or from PowerShell: `choco install stretchly`.
 Upgrade with `choco upgrade stretchly`.

 Stretchly is also available in Microsoft's [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/).